hashicorp/field-workshops-nomad/docs/slides/multi-cloud/nomad-oss/nomad-1-overview.md

 ???
-* This is our chapter topics slide.
+* This is our upcoming chapter topics slide.